 Avoid painful counter queues by booking, locating and unlocking your car with your Virtuo app.

-Don't be bound by car rental office hours; book and start your rental at any time of day or night, whenever suits you.
+Don't be bound by car rental office hours; book and start your rental at any time, whether that be in the day or at night, whenever suits you.

 Premium car, every time

-Always drive away the car you booked, a premium Mercedes A-Class or GLA.
+Always drive away with the car you actually booked, a premium Mercedes A-Class or GLA.

-Free additional drivers, mileage package adjustable at any time, baby seats...
+Free additional drivers, adjustable mileage package, baby seats...